yukoff/phinx/docs/commands.rst

         $ phinx schema:dump -e development

 By default, the schema will be dumped to your migrations folder.
+If you have multiple migration paths configured, you will have to pick one.

 The Schema Load Command
 -----------------------